ikeda042/CytoMatic4/README.md

 - `initialize.py`: Initial setup for image processing.
 - `unify_images.py`: Combines multiple images into a single output.

+## Output Files/Folders
+These folders are automatically created once the scripts start.
+### ./TempData
+**/app_data**

+All detected cells are labeled with a Cell ID (e.g., F1C4) and stored in this folder.
+The cells are in the square of "Image Size".
+Note that invalid cells (e.g., misdected cells) are also stored here.

+**Fluo1**

+The entire image of each frame for Fluo1 is included.

+**Fluo2**

+The entire image of each frame for Fluo2 is included.

+**PH**

+The entire image of each frame for PH is included.

+### ./ph_contours
+This folder contains the entire images of each PH frame with detected contours (in green) on the cells.

 ## Algorithms
 ### Cell Elongation Direction Determination Algorithm
 **Objective:**